-I am, one of two daughters of a lovely woman living with dementia.
-My mother was diagnosed with dementia in October 2015.
+I cared for my mother who lived with dementia.
+She was diagnosed with dementia in October 2015.

 Following a series of mini-strokes and a stay in hospital, mum went into a care home.
-I write more about what happened in this letter, to my Dear Mum.
+I write more about what happened at that distressing time in this letter, to my Dear Mum.
 Since then, my husband, sister and I have been trying to support mum, as well as we can.
 I moved in to her house in South Wales, far away from my husband in Brighton, so I was at hand to visit and take her out frequently.
-I worked with the carers in the home to improve her wellbeing.
+I also worked with the carers in the care home to improve her wellbeing.

-After two and a half years in the care home I finally decided to bring mum back to her own home, where I would be her main carer.
-I am doing this for a year while I consider her next move.
+After two and a half years in the care home I finally decided to bring mum back to her own home, where I looked after for a year.